What are scenario-based interview questions?

 Breaking responses into these four parts keeps answers on topic and concise.
 For the Situation, set the context – then the Task explains the role, the Action details what steps were taken, and the Result highlights the outcome.

-It helps you organise thoughts and present clear responses.
+It helps you organise your thought process and present clear responses - you don't need to share all the details.
 This approach shows the ability to handle complex situations logically.

 Use the STAR method when discussing difficult projects or workplace challenges.
 Employers look for clear examples of problem-solving and decision-making skills.